alisw/AliPhysics/MUON/READMErec.txt

 \section rec_s7 ESD cluster/track refitting

 We can re-clusterize and re-track the clusters/tracks stored into the ESD by using the class AliMUONRefitter.
-This class gets the MUON objects to be refitted from an instance of AliMUONESDInterface (see section @ref rec_s6), then uses the reconstruction framework to refit the objects.
-The reconstruction parameters are still set via the class AliMUONRecoParam (see section @ref rec_s5).
+This class gets the MUON objects to be refitted from an instance of AliMUONESDInterface (see section @ref rec_s6), then uses the reconstruction framework to refit them.
+The new reconstruction parameters are still set via the class AliMUONRecoParam (see section @ref rec_s4) and passed to refitter through its constructor.
+The old reconstruction parameters, the mapping, the magnetic field and/or the geometry may also be needed to convert the ESD objects to MUON ones and/or to refit them.
 The initial data are not changed.
 Results are stored into new MUON objects.
 The aim of the refitting is to be able to study effects of changing the reconstruction parameter, the calibration parameters or the alignment without re-running the entire reconstruction.

 To use this class we first have to connect it to the ESD interface containing MUON objects:
 \verbatim